Table of Contents

 - Using needle exchange programs to get new unused needles and syringes, etc.

-- If new, unused needles and syringes are not available, cleaning the ones that have been used thoroughly before using them again with another person (for instructions, see above).
-There are also videos about how to clean syringes in the Additional Resources section at the bottom of this fact sheet.
+- If new, unused needles and syringes are not available, thoroughly cleaning the ones that have been used before using them again with another person (for instructions, see below).
+The Additional Resources section at the bottom of this fact sheet also has videos about how to clean syringes.

 Stopping injection drug use altogether is probably the best thing you can do for your health.
 This may be an incredibly hard thing to do and it may not work for everyone.
-However, it will get rid of all the risk of HIV and hepatitis infection that comes from sharing contaminated needles, syringes, cookers, and cottons.
+However, it will remove all risk of getting HIV and hepatitis from sharing needles, syringes, cookers, and cottons.

 If you do inject drugs, it is best to use a new, sterile needle and syringe every time you inject and not share needles and syringes with others.
-You might not think of yourself as having "shared" a needle and syringe if you shared it with a close friend or acquaintance.
+You might not think of yourself as having "shared" a needle and syringe if both you and a close friend or acquaintance used them.
 But sharing needles and syringes with friends can be as dangerous as sharing with strangers.

 "Street sellers" of needles and syringes may repackage used needles and syringes and sell them as sterile when they are not.
 Do not assume a needle and syringe are new, even if they seem to be packaged as new.

-Obtain needles and syringes from reliable sources of sterile needles and syringes, such as pharmacies.
+Get needles and syringes from reliable sources, such as pharmacies.
 In many parts of the US you can purchase sterile needles and syringes without a prescription from a local pharmacy.

 If you cannot buy new needles and syringes from a pharmacy, look for a needle exchange program (also called a syringe exchange program).
-Needle exchange programs can give new syringes and needles to people who inject drugs without a prescription in order to prevent the spread of HIV and other blood-borne diseases.
+Needle exchange programs can give new syringes and needles to people who inject drugs to prevent the spread of HIV and other diseases that are transmitted through blood.

-Although scientific evidence shows needle exchange programs reduce the spread of HIV and do not increase drug use, some people oppose them.
-The WHO (World Health Organization) strongly supports the use of evidence-based needle and syringe programs as part of HIV prevention methods.
+Although scientific evidence shows needle exchange programs reduce the spread of HIV and do not increase drug use, some people are against them.
+The WHO (World Health Organization) strongly supports the use of evidence-based needle and syringe programs as part of HIV prevention.
 There are needle exchange programs in some countries, but they are not available everywhere.
 In the US, some states have needle exchange or syringe access programs, while others do not.

 Needle exchange programs offer a good way for people who inject drugs to reduce the risk of HIV transmission.
 In addition, these programs may be able to help you get benefits, medical care, and access to drug treatment programs.
 You can search for a needle exchange program in the US by clicking here.

-If you must share needles and syringes because new, unused ones are not available, the risk of infection can be reduced by always cleaning them in bleach and water immediately after use and just before reuse.
+If you must share needles and syringes because new, unused ones are not available, you can lower the risk of getting HIV or HCV by always cleaning the needles and syringes with bleach and water immediately after use and just before using them again.
 Keep in mind that cleaning with bleach does not make re-using the equipment risk-free.
 However, it is an important tool to reduce the risk of infection.
-For it to be effective you must be consistent and careful in following the cleaning procedures listed below.
+To be effective, you must carefully follow the cleaning procedures listed below every time.

 Pour clean water into a cup, cap or something that only you will use.